apache/parquet-testing/data/geospatial/README.md

   parameter set to an arbitrary string value.
 The Parquet format does not restrict the value of the crs parameter and implementations may choose to attempt interpreting the value or error.

+- `geography-points.parquet`: Contains a GEOGRAPHY column with 100,000 points
+  roughly equally spaced on a sphere using the golden ratio method.
+Points are sorted by Hilbert curve and split into row groups of 1000 rows each to test spatial predicate pushdown.

+- `geography-lines.parquet`: Contains a GEOGRAPHY column with lines connecting consecutive points from a spatially sorted point set.
+Lines are sorted by Hilbert curve and split into row groups of 1000 rows each to test spatial predicate pushdown.

+- `geography-polygons.parquet`: Contains a GEOGRAPHY column with polygons created by buffering each of the 100,000 roughly equally spaced sphere points with a 30km radius.
+Polygons are sorted by Hilbert curve and split into row groups of 1000 rows each to test spatial predicate pushdown.